uhaseeb85/CassandraDataRetrieval/README.md

 - Robust error handling with configurable retry mechanisms
 - Configurable Cassandra connection parameters
 - Configurable Kafka topic and connection parameters
-- Detailed logging with file rotation
+- Detailed logging with Log4j2 for file rotation and configurable log levels

 ## Requirements

-- Java 11 or higher
+- Java 8 or higher
 - Maven 3.6.x or higher
 - Apache Cassandra (tested with 3.x and 4.x)
 - Apache Kafka (tested with 2.x and 3.x)